-The Oregon and Washington Lines are both affected by wind-driven upwelling and downwelling, but shelf stratification and upperocean properties are influenced differently by the Columbia River.
-The Washington Line (Fig. 3.17) is north of the Columbia River outflow and the Oregon Line is south of it.
-Observations on both sides of the river outflow allow for a greater understanding of regional coastal ocean ecosystem responses.
-Mooring lines provide synoptic, multiscale observations of the eastern boundary current regime.
-Coastal gliders bridge the distances between the fixed sites and allow for adaptive sampling.
+The Oregon and Washington Lines are temperature and salinity characteristics meet, and both affected by wind-driven upwelling and where nutrients and other properties are exchanged downwelling, but shelf stratification and upperfrom the bottom boundary layer to the surface, as ocean properties are influenced differently by well as between the coast and the deep ocean.
+The the Columbia River.
+The Washington Line (Fig. Pioneer Array is designed to capture key shelf-3.17) is north of the Columbia River outflow and slope exchange processes, including wind forcing, frontal instabilities, and interactions with warm the Oregon Line is south of it.
+Observations on core rings from the Gulf Stream (Gawarkiewicz and both sides of the river outflow allow for a greater understanding of regional coastal ocean ecosystem Plueddemann, 2020).
+In addition to examining responses.
+Mooring lines provide synoptic, multiproperty exchange between shelf and slope scale observations of the eastern boundary current ecosystems, data from the array provides broader regime.
+Coastal gliders bridge the distances between insight into atmospheric forcing and air-sea gas the fixed sites and allow for adaptive sampling. exchange in the coastal ocean.